Vekseid/ForumSessionProvider/README.md

 To use, the contents of the ForumSessionProvider directory need to be placed into extensions/ForumSessionProvider.
 It is then loaded using the 'new' plugin loading method in LocalSettings.php:

     wfLoadExtension('ForumSessionProvider');

+**If you are upgrading from a truly ancient MediaWiki version you will need to make sure $wgSecretKey is set.**

+    $wgSecretKey = "someextraordinarilylongstringgoesheremediawikilikesitlongwithsomethingsomething"

 You will also want to lock down editing and creating accounts normally.
 For example: